ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

     plugin: amazon.aws.aws_ec2

     # If your Ansible server is running inside the AWS environment, attach an EC2 instance role with the
     # required AWS EC2 permissions.
-This way you don’t have to add the access and secret key in the
+This way you don't have to add the access and secret key in the
     # configuration.
 Ansible will automatically use the attached role to make the AWS API calls.
     iam_role_arn: arn:aws:iam::1234567890:role/assumed-ansible